Confederation of African Football

-The Confederation of African Football (CAF) is the administrative and controlling body for association football, beach soccer, and futsal in Africa.
-It was officially established on 8 February 1957 at the Grand Hotel in Khartoum, Sudan.
+The Confederation of African Football (CAF) is the governing body for association football, beach soccer, and futsal in Africa.
+It was officially established on 8 February 1957 at the Grand Hotel in Khartoum, Sudan and today comprises 54 member associations.
 The foundation followed a decision made at the 1954 FIFA Congress in Bern, Switzerland, where Africa was formally recognised as a football confederation.

 Representing the African confederation of FIFA, CAF organises runs and regulates national team and club continental competitions annually or biennially such as the Africa Cup of Nations and Women's Africa Cup of Nations, which they control the prize money and broadcast rights to.
-CAF will be allocated 9 spots at the FIFA World Cup starting from 2026 and could have an opportunity of 10 spots with the addition of an intercontinental play-off tournament involving 6 teams to decide the last 2 FIFA World Cup places (46+2).
+CAF has been allocated 9 spots at the FIFA World Cup from 2026 with an opportunity of a 10th spots through an intercontinental play-off involving 6 teams to decide the last 2 FIFA World Cup places (46+2).

 The headquarters of CAF were originally located within the offices of the Sudanese Football Association in Khartoum, before being relocated to a site near Cairo, Egypt, following a fire.
 Youssef Mohamad served as the organisation’s first general secretary, and Abdel Aziz Abdallah Salem was its first president.
 The current president, Patrice Motsepe of South Africa, was first elected unopposed on 12 March 2021 in elections held in Rabat, Morocco.